 The Associated Press projected Romney's commanding victory shortly after 8 p.m. when the final polls closed in Florida's Panhandle.

 The former Massachusetts governor had taken 46 percent of the vote to 31 percent for Gingrich after returns from 99 percent of the polls were in.
 Rick Santorum had 13 percent, and Ron Paul 7 percent.

-"Florida, you're the best," a victorious Romney told a crowd gathered at his primary night celebration at the downtown Tampa Convention Center.
+"Florida, you're the best," a victorious Romney told a crowd gathered at his at the downtown Tampa Convention Center.

 "I am disappointed," said Cindy Singleton, 51, an area resident and Newt Gingrich supporter.
 "I had high hopes for Newt, but I think deep down inside I suspected that it would go to Romney."

 When asked if she'd support Mitt Romney if he becomes the Republican nominee, Singleton responded, "Absolutely."

 How Hillsborough Voted

 Unofficial results from the Hillsborough County Supervisor of Elections showed Romney took 47.6 percent of the vote, topping Gingrich's 28.2 percent.

 Romney garnered more than 42,300 of the nearly 90,000 votes cast by Hillsborough County Republicans.

 The "Interstate 4 corridor" and the Tampa Bay area in particular had been prime territory for some of the candidates' campaigns in the days and weeks leading up to Tuesday's vote.